stephane-caron/sshkeyboard_balancer/README.md

-# Upkie sandbox
+# Upkie sshkeyboard balancer

-Experimental Upkie agents (not maintained).
+Experimental Upkie agent (not maintained) using ``sshkeyboard`` for remote inputs.
 Run any agent directly with Bazelisk, for example:

 ```console
 $ ./tools/bazelisk run //sshkeyboard_balancer -- -c bullet